FarmDyn/documentation/docs/methodology/coeffGen.md

     storage and application types are derived by this module.

--   **Pigs:** defines output coefficients, production lengths and other variable costs for fattners and sows**.**
+-   **Pigs:** defines output coefficients, production lengths and other variable costs for fattners and sows.

--   **Prices**: different default values are defined if prices for variables are not defined by the graphical user interface
+-   **Prices**: different default values are defined if prices for variables are not defined by the GUI.

 -   **Prices\_eeg**: contains the prices applied in the different EEGs as well as investment prices for different biogas plant parts.

--   **Requ**: definitions of requirement functions for lactating cows in relation to their milk yield, live weight etc, as well as for heifers and calves are included in this module.
+-   **Requ**: definitions of requirement functions for lactating cows in relation to their milk yield, live weight etc., as well as for heifers and calves are included in this module.

 -   **Silos**: in this module the definition of different types of